MarteXcoin-documentation/Documentation/masternode/setup.rst

 virtual machine.
 The virtual machine allows the VPS provider to run multiple systems on one physical server, making it more efficient and much cheaper than having a single operating system running on the "bare metal" of each server.
-A VPS is ideal for hosting a Dash masternode because they typically offer guaranteed uptime, redundancy in the case of hardware failure and a static IP address that is required to ensure you remain in the masternode payment queue.
+A VPS is ideal for hosting a MarteX masternode because they typically offer guaranteed uptime, redundancy in the case of hardware failure and a static IP address that is required to ensure you remain in the masternode payment queue.
 While running a masternode